nielslange/smntcs-shortcode-popup/readme.txt

 == Description ==

-Tired of looking for "another" plugin to open your favorite contact form as a pop-up?
+Tired of looking for _another_ plugin to open your favorite contact form as a pop-up?

 'SMNTCS Popup Anything' allows the easy creation of pop-up contact forms and more, using the famous <a href="http://getbootstrap.com/javascript/#modals" target="_blank">Twitter Bootstrap</a> modal.